-And make sure to convey your role in each project that you choose to include in your portfolio.
+And make sure to convey your role in each project that you choose to include in your work sample portfolio.
 Don’t make your audience guess or assume your problem statement or project parameters, state them directly.

 Employers will want a sense of how you communicate with your stakeholders to keep them informed and engage them as your strategic partners.
 Oftentimes, stakeholders come to researchers with lots of high-level questions or gaps in their understanding.
-Be sure to include how you advise the scope of the project, and think through some of the following questions as you put together your portfolio:
+Be sure to include how you advise the scope of the project, and think through some of the following questions as you put together your case studies:

 From choosing a research methodology to picking your sample and sharing your insights, you make tons of decisions as a researcher.
-It is important to share the decisions you’ve made and the thought processes behind them.
+It is important to articulate the decisions you’ve made and the thought processes behind them.
 For example:

-Fold these details into the story to illustrate how you craft the path of your research and how you respond to constraints that arise.
+Pro tip: Fold these details into the story to illustrate how you craft the path of your research and how you respond to constraints that arise.

-Some of the best portfolios I’ve seen incorporate samples of the deliverables for a case study.
+Some of the best work samples I’ve seen incorporate samples of the deliverables for a case study.
 If you can’t reveal the specifics due to privacy concerns or company rules about sharing research, a ‘clean’ or redacted sample can still help demonstrate your process to prospective employers.

 Pro tip: To make your portfolio presentation stand out, speak to how you set expectations with your stakeholders in the beginning of your project, and how you follow through at the deliverable stage to make sure insights are actionable for each stakeholder?
 How do you socialize your insights and tailor them to your audience?

-There are many ways to assess impact—explain how you’re measuring the results of your research and how a team, company, or product improved thanks to your work.
+A strong work sample should clearly explain how you’re measuring the results of your research and how a team, company, or product improved thanks to your work.

 This shows humility as a researcher and that you are willing to learn and improve as you go.
 Would you have chosen a different method if you had more time, funds, or a bigger pool to recruit participants from?
 Include these details to demonstrate your commitment to continuous growth!

 🎙 How to Break Into User Research: Career Advice for Aspiring UXRs